cumbof/MetaSBT/README.md

 This module can be used to add new reference genomes and metagenome-assembled genomes (MAGs) to the database generated with the `index` module.

 In case of new MAGs, it first try to profile them by comparing the input genomes with those present in the database.
 An input genome is assigned to the closest genome in the database if their set of kmers result similar enough.
-In case the profiler will not be able to characterize the input genome, the `update` subroutine will exploit `kmtricks` to build a kmer matrix for the set of input genomes and automatically group them according to the taxonomy-specific boundaries identified with the `boundaries` utility, and it finally generate new clusters of potentially novel and yet-to-be-named species.
+In case the profiler will not be able to characterize the input genome, the `update` subroutine will exploit `howdesbt` to automatically group the input genomes according to the taxonomy-specific boundaries identified with the `boundaries` utility, and it finally generate new clusters of potentially novel and yet-to-be-named species.

 In case of new reference genomes from isolate sequencing, the `update` module simply add the new genomes to the corresponding species by rebuilding the species trees and all the trees at the lower taxonomic levels (please note that the taxonomic labels of the input reference genomes are known).
 If the taxonomy of an input reference genome is not in the database, the module will compare the input genome with all the cluster of species with no references before generating a new branch in the index database.
 If the input genome results very close to a cluster of unknown genomes, its taxonomic label will be inherited by all the genomes in the unknown cluster.